arvind-handa123/namaste-react/README.md

   called the callback function which we have write inside useEffect() hooks
 - useEffect needs two argument 1. callback function 2.
 Dependency Array second arg is not mandatory.
-- If second argument is not pass then useEffect will be called for every rendering of that component where useEffect is written.
+- If second argument is not pass then useEffect will be called after every rendering of that component where useEffect is written.
 - if second argrument is pass as [] empty depenecy array then useEffect will be called only one time during initial render.